greatimagestudios/greatimagestudios.github.io/third-3.md

 Our rooms have easy ground floor access, heating and ventilation.

-You’re welcome to come and have a look (by appointment) before you book – you won’t bedisappointed!
+You’re welcome to come and have a look (by appointment) before you book – you won’t be disappointed!

 Please phone or text to arrange a viewing or make a booking.